drexel-pluto/contract-book/docs/README.md

 # Who are we?

-Pluto will be developed by six members of the Interactive Digital Media program at Drexel University for senior project.
+Pluto will be developed by six members of the Interactive Digital Media program at Drexel University as our senior capstone project.
 While we're all involved in every part of the process, each member has a specialty and will guide the rest of the team through that piece:

 - Sarah Bray, Project Management
 - Clay Tercek, Front-end Development